 Dr. Kadri currently runs his own consultancy company, Aquaculture Innovation; holds a Board position at STIM, which provides fish health and welfare solutions to salmon farmers, and serves as Director of International Business Development at Bluegrove, which is dedicated to ensuring sustainable production in aquaculture.
 He also holds an Honorary Senior Lectureship at the Institute of Aquaculture, University of Stirling, and an Honorary Adjunct Professorship at the Faculty of Vet Sciences, Universidad Austral de Chile.

-We welcome pre-submitted questions on registration which we will endeavor to cover during the webinar.
+We welcome pre-submitted questions on registration which we will endeavour to cover during the webinar.